The Dover Town Council works to provide many services to the people of Dover and these include:

 Although Dover Town Council has invested a significant amount of money to upgrade the street lighting through the Town Centre, they are in fact owned by Kent County Council.
 For any questions regarding street lights or furniture throughout the town, contact the KCC.

 Dover Town Council was granted Fairtrade Town status for Dover on the 20th February 2009.
 The Dover Fairtrade Network Group works to keep the status as we move forward.
 Promoting Fairtrade to the public in this way shows a commitment by the town to a fairer and more sustainable way of life for third world producers and their communities.
 Read our Fairtrade Pledge.

 Dover Town Council are responsible for the Dover War memorial and pockets of land on the corner of Queen Street & York Street.
 We also contribute towards tidying up of the planters through the Town.
 For all other areas, please direct questions to Dover District Council.

 East Cliff Toilets

-East Cliff Toilets are situated on Marine Parade and were refurbished and reopened in 2014.
-They are only open seasonaly along with the Kiosk that is run by Pebbles CIC.
+East Cliff Toilets are situated on Marine Parade and were refurbished and reopened in 2023.
+They are only open seasonaly along with the cafe that is run by Rebels Coffee.